symbuzzer/android-qpst-tool/README.md

 ## How to compile:
 - This app ise created with Tasker (v6.1.3-beta) and Tasker App Factory (v6.1.3-beta).
 So download and install them or theri newer builds on your device.
 - Download QPST_Tool.prj.xml and import it as project from Tasker Android App.
+- Set app icon on profile options, Main and HtmlViewer scenes.
-- Set "start task: Start", "min android version: 21" and "target android version: 22"
+- Set "start task: Start", "min android version: 21" and "target android version: 22" (Should be max 22 because of Tasker App Factory's damn notification problems)
-- When importing complete, you can export as standalone app.
+- Finallu you can export as standalone app.

 ## Changelog:
 - See [CHANGELOG.md](https://github.com/symbuzzer/android-qpst-tool/blob/main/CHANGELOG.md)